Last Updated on January 15, 2021

 Sources of Protein

-Meat of course, canned meats or dehydrated are the simplest options, but once they are gone what will you eat?
+Meat, of course, canned meats or dehydrated are the simplest options, but once they are gone what will you eat?
 I know a lot of people who say they are going to walk into the nearest state park and hunt for game.
 This will work well for a few people until all of the big game has moved on or has been killed.

-The easiest way for most people to have their own renewable source of protein is raising chickens and rabbits.
+The easiest way for most people to have their own renewable source of protein is by raising chickens and rabbits.
 Chickens pull double duty as egg layers and a source of meat.
 Rabbits are prolific at reproducing.
 That’s why there are several sayings that have rabbits at the heart of the pun… Rabbits are easy to raise and don’t take up much room.

 In the garden, beans are wonderful because they are relatively easy to grow and you have the seeds for next year’s crop right there.
 I also recommend these for stocking up initially as they have a long shelf life.
-Beans are also one of the most economical items to stock up on as you can buy a 10 pound bag for a few dollars.
+Beans are also one of the most economical items to stock up on as you can buy a 10-pound bag for a few dollars.
 That same bag will give you a lot of meals if you augment the beans with other supplies.